 Some medicines are given by injection using a needle.
 For example, insulin, a medicine used to treat diabetes, is given as an injection.
-People with diabetes also need to check their blood sugar (glucose) and will use some type of sharp lancet (small needle) to stick their finger to test their blood sugar.
+People with diabetes also need to check their blood sugar (glucose) and may use some type of sharp lancet (small needle) to stick their finger to test their blood sugar.
 These needles or “sharps” can be used at home, at work, and while traveling.
 But many people do not know how to get rid of their used needles and sharps.

 Some people throw these sharps into their household trash.
-Needles and other sharps should never be thrown into the trash or toilet, even if the needle retracts and is covered after use or is very small.
+Needles and other sharps should never be thrown into the trash or flushed down the toilet, even if the needle retracts and is covered after use or is very small.
 And needles and other sharps should never be recycled!
 This is hazardous.
 If these sharps are not disposed of safely, someone could accidentally get stuck.
 When that happens, there is a risk of spreading serious infections, including hepatitis B, hepatitis C, and human immunodeficiency virus (HIV).

 Each state has different guidelines for disposing needles and sharps.
 SafeNeedleDisposal.org offers state-by-state, easy-to-understand information.
 The website has information on different types of sharps, sharps containers, and mail-back and community collection programs.
 It also has a variety of helpful pictures, a frequently asked question section, fact sheets, and other resource materials.